AcademySoftwareFoundation/rawtoaces/README.md

 ### Conversion using camera file metadata

-If available, camera metadata can be used to convert RAW files to ACES.
+In lieu of spectral sensitivity data, camera metadata can be used to convert RAW files to ACES.
 This includes the camera multiplier white balance gains and any RGB to XYZ matrix included.
 The RGB to XYZ matrix included in metadata will be used to calculate the final RGB to ACES matrix used for conversion.
+The accuracy of this method is dependent on the camera manufacturer building writing correct metadata into their RAW files.

 The following commands will convert RAW to ACES using the camera file metadata for both white balance and the RGB to XYZ matrix.